All-optical quantum computing using cubic phase gates: Applications

 \subsection{Approximating the qubit CZ gate}

 As a first application of our method we are going to look at a controlled-$Z$ gate for photonic qubits, realizable via the two-mode gate $e^{i\pi\hat n_1\hat n_2}$.
-While single-qubit operations on (dual-rail) photonic qubits are easily implemented experimentally using the gates from the universal gate set, as discussed in Sec.~\ref{OQC}, an additional two-qubit entangling gate is needed to achieve universality.
-For this, there are various approaches \cite{Knill2001, Nielsen2004, Browne2005, Ewert2019}, and already several experimental demonstrations too \cite{Obrien2003, Kiesel2005, Okamoto2005, Langford2005, Gasparoni2004, Zhao2005, Huang2004, CNOT}, which typically, however, are either destructive (i.e., unheralded and postselected, thus relying upon destructive measurements of the signal qubits) or heralded and probabilistic.
+While single-qubit operations on photonic qubits are easily implemented experimentally using the gates from the universal gate set, as discussed in Sec.~\ref{OQC}, an additional two-qubit entangling gate is needed to achieve universality.
+For this, there are various approaches \cite{Knill2001, Nielsen2004, Browne2005, Ewert2019}, and already several experimental demonstrations too \cite{Obrien2003, Kiesel2005, Okamoto2005, Langford2005, Gasparoni2004, Zhao2005, Huang2004, CNOT}, which typically, however, are either destructive or heralded and probabilistic.

 On the other hand, the two-mode interaction for a controlled-$Z$ gate can be decomposed as

 with the subscript $a$ denoting an extra ancilla mode.
 Combining the approximated controlled phase rotation gate $S_{\bm{\lambda}}(t)$ with a displacement gate,